-The UN partition plan advocated that Jerusalem become an international zone, independent of both the proposed Jewish and Palestinian Arab states.
-In the 1948 Arab-Israeli War, Israel took control of the western part of Jerusalem, while Jordan took the eastern part, including the old walled city containing important Jewish, Muslim and Christian religious sites.
+The UN's 1947 partition plan advocated that Jerusalem become an international zone.
+In the 1948 Arab-Israeli war, Israel took control of the western part of Jerusalem, while Jordan took the eastern part, including the old walled city containing important Jewish, Muslim and Christian religious sites.
 The 1949 armistice line cut the city in two.

 In June 1967, Israel captured East Jerusalem from Jordan and almost immediately annexed it.
 It reaffirmed its annexation in 1981.

 Israel regards Jerusalem as its "eternal capital."
-Arabs consider East Jerusalem part of the occupied West Bank and want it to be the capital of a Palestinian state.
+Most of the international community considers East Jerusalem part of the occupied West Bank.
+Palestinians envision East Jerusalem as the capital of a future Palestinian state.

-The Palestine Liberation Organization (PLO)
+The Palestine Liberation Organization